-So when ARMYs or BTS say, "Borahae" in Korean or "I purple you" in English, it means "I love you."
-Say it with me: awww.
+When ARMYs or BTS say "Borahae" in Korean or "I purple you" in English, it means "I love you."

-People like to call fangirls obsessive online all the time, let's be real, fangirls are the coolest and totally necessary to make the K-pop industry (and any entertainment industry) sustainable, so there.
+People call fangirls obsessive online all the time, but let's be real — fans are the coolest and totally necessary to make the K-pop industry (and any entertainment industry) sustainable.
 A sasaeng, however, is not OK, and sadly, you may see the word crop up quite a bit.

-A sasaeng, in South Korean culture, is a fan that resorts to stalking, theft, harassment, and other criminal activity in order to get the attention of a public figure, like an idol or the star of a K-drama.
-There are all kinds of horror stories about sasaengs invading idols' privacy floating around, and although they rarely speak out publicly about it or complain, BTS has likely had to deal with them quite a bit.
-(Though, it's worth noting that although the term "sasaeng" is unique to the Korean entertainment industry, the behavior they exhibit certainly isn't.
-Celebrities deal with extreme stalkers in every country.)
+A sasaeng, in South Korean culture, is a fan that resorts to stalking, theft, harassment, and other criminal activity to get the attention of a public figure, like an idol or the star of a K-drama.
+There are all kinds of horror stories about sasaengs invading idols' privacy floating around, and although BTS rarely speak out publicly about it or complain, they do deal with them quite a bit.
+(It's worth noting, although the term "sasaeng" is unique to the Korean entertainment industry, the behavior they exhibit certainly isn't, since celebrities deal with extreme stalkers in every country.)

-Selca is a Korean slang word shortened from "self-camera," and it means exactly that: a selfie!
+Selca is a Korean slang word for "self-camera," and it means exactly that: a selfie!
 BTS posts tons of selcas on their Twitter account, and now also on Weverse (see below).
-As of right now, I would say J-Hope and RM probably provide the most selcas, but all seven members do their part to show their beautiful faces to the ARMY.

-Tannie, or Yeontan, is V's adorable dog, who is absolutely adored by both the ARMY and the members of BTS.
-Seeing as the members are away from home so often, it's always an event when Tannie makes an appearance on the BTS Twitter, or when, like in the video below, the members get to spend some quality time with Tannie (Jimin holding Tannie up to the window like a young Simba?
-Iconic).
+Tannie, or Yeontan, is V's dog, who is adored by both the ARMY and the members of BTS.
+Seeing as the members are away from home so often, it's always an event when Tannie makes an appearance on BTS’ Twitter, or when, like in the video below, the members get to spend some quality time with Tannie.

 31. V Live

-While many Western artists mainly use YouTube or Instagram to connect with their fans and post content, idol groups often utilize V Live, a South Korean streaming service.
-On their V Live channel, BTS' members do livestreams, film and post video logs, and participate in Run BTS!, their variety show, among other things.
+While Western artists mainly use YouTube or Instagram to connect with their fans via livestream, idol groups almost exclusively utilize VLIVE, a South Korean streaming service.
+On their VLIVE channel, BTS' members do livestreams, film and post video logs, and participate in Run BTS!, their variety show, among other things.

-You don't need a V Live account to watch most of their content (there is a paid tier where more premium content is available for streaming), and it's seriously a goldmine, with often multiple videos uploaded a week.
-V Live even provides English subtitles, so you don't miss a word.
+You don't need a VLIVE account to watch their content and it's seriously a goldmine, with multiple new videos uploaded every week.
+VLIVE even provides English subtitles, so you don't miss a word.

 So there you have it — the vocabulary used by ARMYs is robust and complex, but it doesn't have to be inaccessible.
-Hopefully this glossary can help you learn a bit more about the seven boys so many people love, and the community of millions that support them.
-And if there's ever a new ARMY phrase you come across that you don't understand, just ask a fellow ARMY!
+And if there's ever a new ARMY phrase you come across that you don't understand, just ask a fellow ARMY.
 There's always someone willing to spread the BTS wealth.